stuvusIT/ansible_rfid_tuer/README.md

 # rfid_tuer_ansible

-This role sets up the rfid_tuer repository with a system daemon to controll access to a door by using rfid tags.
+This role sets up the rfid_tuer repository with a system daemon to control access to a door by using rfid tags.

 ## Requirements
 This role requires an apt based system.